home-assistant/developers.home-assistant/docs/supervisor/development.md

 sudo mount -t cgroup -o none,name=systemd cgroup /sys/fs/cgroup/systemd code
 ```
+If the `code` command does not work, launch `/mnt/c/Users/USERNAME/AppData/Local/Programs//Microsoft\ VS\ Code/bin/code` and replace `USERNAME` with your Windows username.

 Visual Studio Code will launch.
 1. Observe "WSL: Debian" in the lower left corner.
 If you do not see "WSL", then close folders and re-run `code`.
 2. Click on Extensions